anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

 ## Conclusion
+1. Good scores were obtained with 3 to 5 layers Bi-LSTM layers.
-1. Bi-LSTM Model performed  better than Xgboost.
+2. Bi-LSTM Model performed  better than Xgboost.
-2. MSE of the Bi-LSTM model was better than that of Xgboost
+3. MSE of the Bi-LSTM model was better than that of Xgboost

 ### References
 1. https://www.kaggle.com/ranjeetshrivastav/ventilator-pressure-prediction-xgboost/notebook